lunarc/cpp_course/docs/docs/language.md

 # Language

-The following sections will go through the basic language element of C++.
+This chapter will go through the language elements of C++,

 ## Example of C++ code